gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/wf_func1_z/full_wf_func1_w.c.md

 }
 ```

-### Explanation:
+Here, the code has been annotated for formal verification using VeriFast:

-1. **Precondition and Postcondition:**
-   - The `sum_of_range` function requires `n` to be non-negative (`0 <= n`).
-   - The postcondition ensures that the result of the function is equal to the sum of numbers from `0` to `n-1`, which is expressed using the `sum` and `range` fixpoints.
+1. **Precondition and Postcondition:** The `sum_of_range` function has been given a precondition ensuring `n` is non-negative (`0 <= n`) and a postcondition asserting that the result is equal to the sum of the range from `0` to `n`.

-2. **Loop Invariant:**
-   - The loop invariant ensures that after each iteration:
-     - `count` is between `0` and `n`.
-     - `sum` is equal to the sum of the range from `0` to `count`.
+2. **Loop Invariant:** The loop invariant asserts the properties that hold during each iteration of the loop: it maintains that `0 <= count <= n` and that `sum` is the sum of the numbers from `0` to `count`.
+Additionally, it includes a decreasing metric for ensuring loop termination: `n - count`.
-   - The invariant is sufficient to prove memory safety and correctness of the function by maintaining the relationship between `sum` and accumulated counts.

-3. **Use of Open and Close:**
-   - The `open` and `close` statements in the loop are not strictly necessary in this instance since the loop invariant is maintained without them.
-However, in more complex examples, these would be used to manipulate predicates and proof states.

-In practice, Verifast uses these annotations to ensure that the function logic is mathematically proven to satisfy the specified preconditions and postconditions, maintaining memory safety and integer bounds.
+3. **Asserts and Invariant Consolidation:** Within the loop, an assertion is used to maintain that `sum` is accurately calculated at each step and corresponds to the partial sum of the range, ensuring that the loop invariant holds through the iterations.

+The code is structured to make sure that all integer operations remain within their bounds.
+With these specifications, the function can be verified to be functionally correct and memory safe within the constraints provided, as defined using the VeriFast tool.